 Wakeman first saw field duty in late February 1864, when her unit marched almost 700 miles to participate in Major General Nathaniel P. Banks’ campaign in Louisiana.

 A little more than a month later, on April 9, 1864, she gained her first combat experience when the unit successfully repelled the Confederates.
-Near the end of the campaign, Rosetta, along with many of her fellow soldiers were stricken by chronic diarrhea.
-Often while in the field, drinking water was scarce and the soldiers often drank from streams that were poisoned with the rotting flesh of dead animals.
-Diagnosed with dysentery, she was transferred to the regimental hospital at Alexandria, Louisiana, on May 3rd and when the condition persisted, was transferred again to the Marine U.S.A.
+Near the end of the campaign, Rosetta and many of her fellow soldiers were stricken by chronic diarrhea.
+Often while in the field, drinking water was scarce, and the soldiers often drank from streams that were poisoned with the rotting flesh of dead animals.
+Diagnosed with dysentery, she was transferred to the regimental hospital at Alexandria, Louisiana, on May 3rd and, when the condition persisted, was transferred again to the Marine U.S.A.
 General Hospital in New Orleans on May 22nd.
 Her illness persisted, slowly draining the life from her until she died on June 19, 1864.

-Many years later, Wakeman’s letters home were discovered by a relative in the attic of the farmhouse where she grew up.
+Many years later, Wakeman’s letters home were discovered by a relative in the farmhouse’s attic where she grew up.
 It wasn’t until then that the military ever knew she was a woman.